deb-src-control

 Build-Depends: package-list

-be able to build from source package.
-These dependencies need
+able to build from source package.
+These dependencies need to be

-dependency in this field does not have the exact same effect as
+in this field does not have the exact same effect as including it

-because the dependency also needs to be satisfied when building
+dependency also needs to be satisfied when building the source

 Build-Depends-Arch: package-list